Hyunjae Lee

 Email: hyunjae.lee@unc.edu · hyunjae.a.lee@gmail.com

-Download CV (PDF) (upload cv.pdf to repo when ready)
+Download CV (PDF)

 Research

-Endogenous Growth with Industry Dynamics
+Growth with Endogenous Industry Dynamics

 Abstract